 The Tennesse Rules of Civil Procedure recently received several updates, including important changes to the way e-filings are handled.
 Today, we're covering these changes in detail so you know how they could impact your family law case.

-To schedule a consultation with our team and speak with a skilled family lawyer in Tennessee about your case, contact us online or via phone at (423) 299-4489.
+To schedule a consultation with our team and speak with a skilled family advocate in Tennessee about your case, contact us online or via phone at (423) 299-4489.

 How Did the TCRP Change in 2020?